gulzade/TravelGuideApp/README.md

 ### Description

+- Articles are pulled from the Article json file and displayed in the collection view on the homepage.
+- When the flight button is pressed, data is retrieved from https://aviationstack.com/documentation with Alamofire.
+The captured data is displayed using the table view on the Flight view screen.
+- The information of the selected cell in the Flights Table view is displayed on the generic detail screen.
+- When the Hotel button is pressed, data is taken from the Hotels json file.
+The captured data is displayed using the table view on the Hotel view screen.
+- The information of the selected cell in the Hotels Table view is displayed on the generic detail screen.

 ### Home
 - It is our home screen.
 This screen appears on first boot Best Choice The articles part is completely pulled from the json file.

 ### Flights & Hotels Detail
 - These are the screens that will be opened when the Flights and Hotels buttons on the main page are pressed.
 It is loaded by the *api query.